pleabargain/idioms_CRUD/readme.md

 ```

 ---
+* js goes inside the BODY tag! doh!

+* as soon as I wanted to demonstrate the app, it failed!
+OFC!

 * lots of debugging to get the app started.

 * chatgit hubpilot doesn't wirte the best code out of the box.